 Mini golf.
 Putt-putt.
 Goofy golf.
 Adventure golf.
 Shorties.
 No matter what you call it, you have a blast playing it.
 Most of Chicago’s mini golf courses are pure, kitschy fun (we’re talking oversized dinosaur, Humpty Dumpty statues and glow-in-the-dark adventures) and are only open for a limited time each year.
-So grab a short pencil and head to one of our city and suburban favorites.
+So sharpen your tiny pencils and head to one of our city and suburban favorites.

 City Mini Golf